ywang297/SUMphora/README.md

 # sephora
-This scraper for sephora is based on the blog post in the following link https://nycdatascience.com/blog/student-works/web-scraping/scraping-sephora-and-a-flask-querying-application/ and code github repo https://github.com/anselsantos/sephora_scrapy
+This scraper for sephora is based on the blog post in the following link: https://nycdatascience.com/blog/student-works/web-scraping/scraping-sephora-and-a-flask-querying-application/ and the code from github repo: https://github.com/anselsantos/sephora_scrapy I thank the author for saving me from panic attack on a lovely Tuesday night